erm/aioframe/README.md

 A web framework written using aiohttp.

-# todo
+# Todo

-- Automatic project reloading
+- Sessions
-- Templates
+- Helper methods for apps
-- Dynamic app views loading (maybe)
+- Database
-- Base classes for common request handling
+- Middlewares
-- Database models
+- More bots
-- Lots of stuff
+- Deploy script